-If you decide to plead “Admitted” and pay the ticket, all you owe is the Waiver Penalty shown on the front to the ticket.
+If you decide to plead “Admitted" and pay the ticket, all you owe is the waiver penalty fine amount shown on the front of the traffic ticket.
 This amount varies by the type of traffic violation you commit.
-For a full list of these charges, refer to the state’s Waiver Penalty Schedule.
-If you received a speeding ticket, you can also see how the fines breakdown per mile over the posted speed limit on the state’s Speed Chart.
+For a full list of these charges, refer to the state's Waiver Penalty Schedule.
+If you received a speeding ticket, you can also see how the fines breakdown per mile over the posted speed limit on the state's Speeding Penalty Chart.

 Auto Insurance Rate Increase